 Calculations related to the SDG 13

 See the Section E.3. and E.4. below.
-The complete ER calculations of the regarding the SDG 13 are provided in a separate Excel Spreadsheet uploaded to Sustaincert.
+The complete ER calculations of the regarding the SDG 13 outcomes are provided in a separate Excel Spreadsheet uploaded to Sustaincert.

 Calculations related to the SDG 1

-No specific calculation method used for the project value, the estimation of project situation is made based on Monitoring Survey:
+The monitoring of SDG 1 is made through a qualitative auto-evaluation of the sample families during the annual monitoring survey and thus no specific calculation method used for calculating the SDG 1 outcomes:

 Monitoring Survey studies qualitatively money and time spent for firewood collection activities in the project scenario in comparison with the baseline scenario.
 The sample of project households were asked to evaluate if they are using less, more or the same amount of money for acquiring firewood or if they are spending less, more or same time for collecting firewood.